Pennsylvania GOP considering further action against ballot deadline extension as Dems claim 'huge win'

 Added Tom King, general counsel for the Pennsylvania GOP: "We are disappointed but undeterred in this decision on the stay application by a 4-4 vote.
 We are still hopeful that a full court will reverse the Pennsylvania Supreme Court’s intrusion into the functions of the Legislature.
 And we are more determined than ever to deliver a Red Wave on Election Day to re-elect President Donald Trump."

-When asked, King did not foreclose the possibility the state party could take further action to try to overturn the state Supreme Court ruling before Election Day.
+When asked, King did not foreclose the possibility the state party could take further action to try to overturn the state Supreme Court ruling before Election Day, saying the party is "considering all options."

 Republicans in the U.S. Senate plan to confirm Ginsburg's replacement, current 7th U.S. Circuit Court of Appeals Judge Amy Coney Barrett, early-to-mid next week, with the most likely days for her final confirmation vote appearing at this point to be Monday, Tuesday or Wednesday.
 Election Day is Nov.
 3, which is Tuesday of the following week, meaning that Barrett will likely be on the Supreme Court for about one week before Election Day.